saivivek7495/Predicting-Customer-Churn_Neural-Networks_Deep-Learning/README.md

 Domain: Telecommunication

 Problem Statement
 The major problem of Telecom companies is customer churn (loss of a customer to a competitor).
-The acquisition of a new customer is very expensive compared to retention of existing customers.
-Small percentage of reduction in churn improves huge margins to Telecom companies.
+The acquisition of a new customer is very expensive compared to retention of existing customers.
+Small percentage of reduction in churn improves huge margins to Telecom companies.
 The companies perform various target marketing activities or reward customer through offers and incentives, to retain a customer if he is identified before he churns.
 The current challenge, is to develop a deep learning based engine that predicts customers who are likely to churn.

 Metric: Accuracy